-As of enDAQ Lab 2.0, Lab now provides the Scripting menu which enables advanced users to programmatically interact in Python with many of the components of enDAQ Lab.
-The scripting interface uses Python version 2.7, and we plan to move to Python 3 in the near future.
+This is for legacy customers: And as of enDAQ Lab 2.0, Lab provides a Scripting menu that enables advanced users to programmatically interact in Python with many of the components of enDAQ Lab.
+The scripting interface uses Python version 2.7 until Lab 3.0 which uses Python 3.
 This page aims to familiarize you with the various features that the Scripting menu offers.

 In this Article